-Step 3: Appeal Process
+Step 3: AAC Appeal

-If the conclusion of the Formal Resolution process is unsatisfactory to the student, then the student should submit within one week of the conclusion of the Formal Resolution process a complaint in writing to be reviewed by the Academic Affairs Committee (AAC).
-The student's submission should describe in detail the conditions and factors that led to the perceived grievance and the actions taken during the informal and formal resolution processes.
-Normally, the AAC will notify the student in writing of their recommendations and the actions taken to redress the issue if the grievance was upheld within three weeks of the filing of the complaint.
+If the conclusion of the Appeals process is unsatisfactory to the student, then the student should submit within one week a complaint in writing to be reviewed by the AAC.
+The student's submission should describe in detail the conditions and factors that led to the perceived grievance and the actions taken during Grade Appeals period.
+Normally, the AAC will notify the student in writing of their recommendations and the actions taken to redress the issue if the grievance was upheld within one week of the filing of the complaint.